Friday, November 24, 2006

 We are especially interested in hearing the diverse voices within our communities.

-http://depts.washington.edu/rainbow2/survey.html or contact the Rainbow Project office at rainbow2@u.washington.edu or (206) 543-9862.
+This is an anonymous, web-based study run through the Department of Psychology at the University of Washington.
+For more information, please go to: http://depts.washington.edu/rainbow2/survey.html or contact the Rainbow Project office at rainbow2@u.washington.edu or (206) 543-9862.
 Please remember that we cannot guarantee the confidentiality of any information sent by email.

 http://www.biresource.org/index.php?p=652